hanzamzamy/DSEC_Object-Detection/android/readme.md

 # Oreo Cookie Detector - Android AR Implementation

 This Android application implements a real-time Oreo cookie detector using YOLO in an Augmented Reality environment.
 The app uses the trained TensorFlow Lite model to detect Oreo cookies in the camera feed and places virtual objects at their locations in AR space.
 This video shows app demonstration.
-Object detection using YOLO triggered by button to maximize user experience by reducing lag by inferencing model, and help device to preserve battery and computational resource for smooth AR experience.
+Object detection triggered by button to maximize user experience by reducing lag by inferencing model, and help device to preserve battery and computational resource for smooth AR experience.
 Further mechanism, such as object / avatar tracking, environment recognition, etc. handled by AR.